 Richard Worman, Chairman & Restoration Director of the Leicester Transport Heritage Trust said: “I would like to thank our friends and partners at First Leicester for this tremendous opportunity.

 “A totally unique set of circumstances where a vehicle goes back to the same skilled engineers that restored the bus all those years ago and pass on traditional skills to a newer generation.

-The LTHT would like thank First Leicester for all their work and help in the project No.154 back onto the road.
+LTHT would like thank First Leicester for all their work and help in the project to get No.154 back onto the road.

 Become a Member

 Advantages of joining Some of the advantages of joining the Leicester Transport Heritage Trust are:

 - The opportunity to get involved in restoration, archive work and community outreach